-Its advantage is to be available without changing the current operating system.
+Its advantage is to be available without changing the current operating system of industrial sites.

-All these lignocellulosic residues can alone provide the necessary global supply of energy and raw materials while respecting the natural carbon cycle by the concept of the NCCSU™.
+All of the lignocellulosic residues presented above will ensure the global and necessary supply of energy and raw materials while respecting the natural carbon cycle through the NCCSU™ concept.

-LEEBIO™ technology extracts its products from these raw materials with an unprecedented economic and ecological impact,
+The LEEBio™ process extracts these products from these raw materials with an unprecedented economic and ecological impact.

 Without the use of fossil resources.